Alex Ross: Toys

 DC Direct, the collectibles division of DC Comics, has produced three sets of action figures from the comic book Kingdom Come based on Alex Ross's artwork.
 The first set of figures included Superman, Wonder Woman, Green Lantern, and Hawkman.
 The second set included Batman, Red Robin, Captain Marvel, and Kid Flash.
-The last set included Magog, Flash, Armored Wonder Woman, and Deadman.
+The last set included Magog, the Flash, Armored Wonder Woman, and Deadman.
 An exclusive figure of Red Arrow was released through ToyFare magazine.
 DC Direct also released several other Ross-designed characters through their Elseworlds toylines.
 These figures included the Spectre, Norman McCay, Jade, Nightstar, Aquaman, and Blue Beetle.
 Ross designed the costume the current incarnation of Batwoman wears; this character has been released in action-figure form by DC Direct as part of its "52" line of toys.

 DC Direct has released a line of action figures for the comic book Justice based on Alex Ross's artwork: